scality/backbeat/DESIGN.md

 Reference: AWS rules of what is and what is not replicated http://docs.aws.amazon.com/AmazonS3/latest/dev/crr-what-is-isnot-replicated.html

+Note: For Active/Passive setup, the target will be READONLY.
+This would mean that in a D/R setup for a customer, if the customer loses site A they can point themselves to site B to perform READONLY actions until site A comes back up.
+Although they could write to site B these writes will not be replicated to site A (one of the many reasons being site A may have data that hasn't been fully replicated to site B when the failure occurred).

 * For V1, all replication actions go through S3.
 S3 exposes routes for Metadata and Data backends to Backbeat.
 * MetaData journal is used as the source of truth.